SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/02-Spring-Controllers.md

     }
 }
 ```
-In this example "modelAndView" is passed to the `getDogHomePage` route, that way it is possible to set the name of the view, in this case, is `dog-page.html`, then the "**modelAndView**" is returned as a result.
+In this example "**modelAndView**" is passed to the `getDogHomePage` route, that way it is possible to set the name of the view, in this case, is `dog-page.html`, then the "**modelAndView**" is returned as a result.

-That way the view resolver is able to extract the name of the view and the result is:
+That way the view resolver can extract the name of the view and the result is:

 [image assetsSrc="Java-Spring-Fund-MVC-6.png" /]
 [/slide]